elasticdog/hyperboriarch/README.md

 ### Firewall Considerations

-At this point, cjdns should be up and running on your host(s), but will still have incomming connections blocked by the firewall.
+At this point, cjdns should be up and running on your host(s), but will still have incoming connections blocked by the firewall.
 Now that we've pushed a configuration file, Hyperboriarch can determine which port needs to be opened up.
 Run the "iptables" tagged tasks one final time to make the change: